BratislavT/cms-exercise/Readme.md

 CMS stands for [Content Management System](https://en.wikipedia.org/wiki/Content_management_system).

-If also in the learning phase, this example could help you to with the similar project.
+If also in the learning phase, this example could help you with the similar project.